On Representing Resilience Requirements of Microservice Architecture Systems: Resilience Requirement Representation

 \subsubsection{Resilience Obstacle}

 \

-\textbf{Obstacles} are a dual notion to goals in goal models, and they are represented by red parallelograms.
-When obstacles get true, some goals may not be achieved\cite{Van2000Handling}.
+\textbf{Obstacle} is a dual notion to goal in goal models, and is represented by red parallelograms.
+An obstacle links to goals with the \textbf{obstructs} link to show the goals can't be satisfied when the obstacle gets true, and is linked by a goal representing the corresponding resilience mechanism with the \textbf{resolve} link, as is shown in Figure \ref{fig:total-refinement}.
 In our goal model, service degradations are obstacles to service resilience goals.
 And a service degradation is transformed into a disruption obstructing a resource resilience goal after the service degradation is diagnosed, as is shown in Figure \ref{fig:degrad-disrupt}.
-The disruption is linked to the affected system resource and then corresponding resilience mechanism will take actions to the resource.
+The disruption is linked to the affected system resource with the \textbf{affects} link, and then corresponding resilience mechanism will take actions to the affected resource.

 The textual specification of an obstacle contains the following information: \begin{itemize} \bitem{Obstacle Name} The identifier of the obstacle; \bitem{Event} The description that how service/resource resilience goals are obstructed. \end{itemize}